9 Solutions to Stop Tooth Pain Fast

-Certainly, I am not a doctor, and I can’t prescribe medication.
-But, after my experience with tooth pain, I am somewhat of an expert in tooth pain relief by now and I can share what worked for me to get the tooth pain to stop - fast.
+To be clear, I am not a doctor, and I can’t prescribe medication.
+However, after my experience with tooth pain, I have become something of an expert in this type of pain.
+I am writing this article to share what worked for me to get rid the pain fast.
 I can save readers time and money as they search for solutions to manage their own tooth pain.

-Some medications are going to work for minor pain relief, no matter what kind of pain reliever you use.
-For me, when the pain was simply an annoyance, I knew a general pain reliever could be used.
-When my pain was just a dull throb, I used whatever I had in my medicine cabinet.
-I tried the various types of pain relievers to determine which one worked the best and the fastest.
-Over the period of time while I was waiting to see my dentist, I used aspirin, ibuprofen, or acetaminophen to relieve mild pain.
+Some medications will work for minor pain relief, no matter what kind of pain reliever you use.
+For me, when the pain was simply an annoyance, I used whatever I had in my medicine cabinet.
+I tried aspirin, ibuprofen, and acetaminophen (not all at the same time, of course).
 All of these pain relievers worked for my tooth pain.

-Acetaminophen relieved my tooth pain within 5 to 10 minutes and I did not experience any adverse side effects.
-When I read the back of the label, I saw that acetaminophen had the least number of adverse side effects in relation to my health concerns.
-So, I was happy that my tooth pain could be relieved so quickly with acetaminophen.
+Acetaminophen relieved my pain within 5-10 minutes, and I did not experience any adverse side effects.
+When I read the back of the label, I saw that this medication had the least number of adverse side effects in relation to my personal health concerns.
+So, I was happy that my pain could be relieved so quickly with this medication.

-Other people will need to read the cautions and warnings to determine which type of over-the-counter pain reliever will be most beneficial with the least amount of side effects to their body and health concerns.
+You should read the cautions and warnings on the label to determine which type of medication will be most beneficial with the fewest side effects with respect to your specific health concerns.

-While all of these medications worked for me at the time I took them (not all at one time, of course) I would be negligent if I didn't share some precautions that come with taking these medications.
-See the chart below titled 9 Tooth Pain Solutions to read about over-the-counter medicines and other tooth pain solutions.
+While all of these medications worked for me, I would be negligent if I didn't share some precautions that come with taking these medications.
+See the chart below to learn more about these medicines, as well as other tooth pain solutions.

 9 Tooth Pain Solutions